 I was asked to be a one of the panelists in the session “What I Wish I Had Known.”

-It was geared, of course, to parents with Lucy’s particular syndrome.
-But I wanted to share my thoughts here because I know there are all kinds of special needs out there, seen and unseen, and I know so many can relate.
+This question was geared, of course, to parents with Lucy’s particular syndrome.
+But I wanted to share my thoughts here because I know there are all kinds of special needs out there, seen and unseen.
+And I know the feeling of lugging around a heavy heart of worry when you are trying to deal with unique and individual needs.

-I shared two thoughts, which were really more of “What I’m Glad I have Learned,” because gosh, we sure learn some amazing things along the way as we maneuver this parenting deal, right?
+In our panel discussion I shared these two thoughts, which were really more of “What I’m Glad I have Learned,” than “what I wish I had known” because gosh, we sure learn some amazing things along the way as we maneuver this parenting deal, right?
 Special needs or not!

 These two things have made a pretty big difference for me as well as for Lucy.